ibm-cloud-docs/vmware-service/common/vcd-ops-guide.md

 | [{{site.data.keyword.cloud_notm}} Object Storage](/docs/vpc?topic=vpc-connecting-vpc-cos) | `s3.direct.xxx.cloud-object-storage.appdomain.cloud` |
 {: caption="Available services" caption-side="bottom"}

 The VDC must have an edge (public-private or private-only) to enable access to the service network.
-NAT and firewall rules for private network connectivity are established as a default during the VDC creation.
+Some NAT and firewall rules for private network connectivity are established as a default during the VDC creation.
+Review your firewall rules and add additional rules, as needed, for Windows activation and other operations that require private network connectivity.
+For additional information, see [Add an NSX Edge Gateway Firewall Rule in the VMware Cloud Director Tenant Portal](https://techdocs.broadcom.com/us/en/vmware-cis/cloud-director/vmware-cloud-director/10-6/map-for-vmware-cloud-director-tenant-portal-guide-10-6/working-with-networks-tenant/managing-nsx-t-edge-gateways-in-vcd-tenant/add-an-nsx-t-edge-gateway-firewall-rule-tenant.html).{: external}
 {: important}

 ### Creating a vApp network for {{site.data.keyword.vcf-aas}}